 The easiest method is simply to pour boiling water into a bowl or other container, drape a towel over your head to form a tent, and inhale deeply through your nose for five to 10 minutes.
 (Just be careful not to get your face too close to the water, as you may scald yourself.)
 If you find yourself really clogged up, this may be more convenient than taking several showers a day.

 The strong, piney aroma of eucalyptus oil can supercharge steam inhalation, helping to open your sinuses and nasal passages further.
 Some research suggests the essential oil, extracted from the leaves of the eucalyptus tree, has anti-inflammatory and antibacterial properties, but if nothing else the vapor provides a bracing, menthol-like sensation that can make breathing seem easier.

-Try adding a few drops of oil to a bowl of steaming water, or to the floor of the shower before you step in.
+Try adding a few drops of eucalyptus oil like this one from Healing Solutions ($6; amazon.com) to a bowl of steaming water, or to the floor of the shower before you step in.
 Just don't swallow the oil or apply it directly to your skin; it's toxic in concentrated amounts.